chrisjz/sm64vr/README.md

 ### King Bob-omb

+* When dropping KB, sometimes he rotates incorrectly when grounded.
+* Letting KB go gently at ground sometimes causes him to freeze without registering damage to KB.
 * When KB throws Mario with Mario at an angle, Mario's viewpoint is still at an angle.
 * Grabbing KB using Leap whilst being thrown causes KB to float away waving.
 * KB doesn't return to spawn point if player throws KB and then player leaves the battleground perimeter.
 * Level is completed when player grabs star with Leap hands, instead of only when colliding with it with hands.
-* Player drops boss if he falls off ledge.
+* Player should drop boss if he falls off ledge.
 * Better movement of star to its final position.

 ### Menus